elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr.i} Toussaint stands by the river's rumble... from the golden shore, a hundred warriors throw a hundred spears at him...
+- {:.pr.i} Toussaint is standing by the river's rumble... from the golden shore, a hundred warriors throw a hundred spears at him...
 Toussaint's chest is moonlit with scars...

 - {:.sp} The Chorus.

-- {:.pr.i} Saint-Marc yields... the proud... its walls crumble... our horses sniff the blend of gunpowder and drum in the air.
+- {:.pr.i} Saint-Marc yields... proud... its walls crumble... our horses sniff the blend of gunpowder and drum in the air.

 - {:.sp} The Woman Reciter.

 - {:.pr.i} Toussaint, Toussaint, the day of trials has arrived...
-He comes... the King's messenger comes... he glides... mouth full of promises... the serpent hisses... hisses...
+He comes... the King's messenger comes... he glides... his mouth full of promises... the serpent hisses... hisses...
 He holds Toussaint on the tip of his tongue...

 - {:.sp} The Chorus.